contagon/handbook/handbook/29-meetings-in-the-church.md

 For more about preparing, blessing, and passing the sacrament, see [18.9](18-priesthood-ordinances-and-blessings.md#189-the-sacrament).

 For information about administering the sacrament in unusual situations, see [29.2.1.5](29-meetings-in-the-church.md#29215-ao-sacrament-services-in-unusual-situations) and [18.9.1](18-priesthood-ordinances-and-blessings.md#1891-approval-to-administer-the-sacrament).
 10. _Gospel messages and congregational singing or other music._ Messages and music should be consistent with the sacred nature of the sacrament.
 For information about selecting speakers, see [29.2.1.4](29-meetings-in-the-church.md#29214-selecting-speakers).
-For information about musical selections in sacrament meeting, see [19.4.2](19-music.md#1942-guidelines-for-choosing-appropriate-music-for-church-worship-services) and [19.4.3.3](19-music.md#19433-special-musical-selections).
+For information about musical selections in sacrament meeting, see [19.3.2](19-music.md#1932-music-in-sacrament-meeting).
 11. _Closing hymn and prayer._
 12. _Postlude music._